Bank of America Co. (NYSE:BAC) Shares Sold by Banco de Sabadell S.A

-Banco de Sabadell S.A lowered its holdings in shares of Bank of America Co.
-(NYSE:BAC) by 9.3% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Banco de Sabadell S.A lessened its holdings in Bank of America Co.
+(NYSE:BAC) by 9.3% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 78,099 shares of the financial services provider’s stock after selling 8,003 shares during the period.
-Bank of America makes up 1.9% of Banco de Sabadell S.A’s holdings, making the stock its 15th largest position.
-Banco de Sabadell S.A’s holdings in Bank of America were worth $2,140,000 as of its most recent SEC filing.
+Bank of America comprises about 1.9% of Banco de Sabadell S.A’s portfolio, making the stock its 15th largest holding.
+Banco de Sabadell S.A’s holdings in Bank of America were worth $2,140,000 at the end of the most recent quarter.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Glass Jacobson Investment Advisors llc raised its stake in Bank of America by 98.1% during the 3rd quarter.
-Glass Jacobson Investment Advisors llc now owns 1,018 shares of the financial services provider’s stock valued at $28,000 after acquiring an additional 504 shares in the last quarter.
-Castleview Partners LLC bought a new stake in shares of Bank of America in the 1st quarter worth $28,000.
-Strategic Investment Solutions Inc. IL bought a new stake in shares of Bank of America in the 1st quarter worth $34,000.
-Live Oak Investment Partners bought a new stake in shares of Bank of America in the 4th quarter worth $39,000.
-Finally, Northwest Capital Management Inc bought a new stake in shares of Bank of America in the 2nd quarter worth $52,000.
-Institutional investors own 68.06% of the company’s stock.
+Several other institutional investors and hedge funds have also recently modified their holdings of BAC.
+Fort Sheridan Advisors LLC grew its stake in Bank of America by 0.8% in the 4th quarter.
+Fort Sheridan Advisors LLC now owns 39,526 shares of the financial services provider’s stock valued at $1,309,000 after buying an additional 303 shares during the last quarter.
+BHK Investment Advisors LLC grew its position in Bank of America by 2.4% in the 2nd quarter.
+BHK Investment Advisors LLC now owns 14,140 shares of the financial services provider’s stock worth $406,000 after purchasing an additional 333 shares during the last quarter.
+Fort Point Capital Partners LLC grew its position in Bank of America by 2.2% in the 1st quarter.
+Fort Point Capital Partners LLC now owns 15,918 shares of the financial services provider’s stock worth $656,000 after purchasing an additional 336 shares during the last quarter.
+Covestor Ltd grew its position in Bank of America by 10.4% in the 2nd quarter.
+Covestor Ltd now owns 3,705 shares of the financial services provider’s stock worth $107,000 after purchasing an additional 348 shares during the last quarter.
+Finally, Investors Asset Management of Georgia Inc. GA ADV grew its position in Bank of America by 0.7% in the 2nd quarter.
+Investors Asset Management of Georgia Inc. GA ADV now owns 53,343 shares of the financial services provider’s stock worth $1,530,000 after purchasing an additional 350 shares during the last quarter.
+Hedge funds and other institutional investors own 68.06% of the company’s stock.

 The business also recently declared a quarterly dividend, which will be paid on Friday, March 29th.
-Shareholders of record on Friday, March 1st will be given a $0.24 dividend.
-The ex-dividend date of this dividend is Thursday, February 29th.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.90%.
-Bank of America’s dividend payout ratio is currently 31.27%.
+Stockholders of record on Friday, March 1st will be issued a $0.24 dividend.
+This represents a $0.96 annualized dividend and a dividend yield of 2.90%.
+The ex-dividend date is Thursday, February 29th.
+Bank of America’s dividend payout ratio (DPR) is presently 31.27%.

-BAC has been the topic of a number of research reports.
-BMO Capital Markets dropped their price objective on Bank of America from $37.00 to $36.00 and set a “market perform” rating on the stock in a research note on Tuesday, January 16th.
-Barclays boosted their price objective on Bank of America from $39.00 to $43.00 and gave the stock an “overweight” rating in a research note on Tuesday, January 2nd.
-The Goldman Sachs Group boosted their target price on Bank of America from $30.00 to $33.00 and gave the stock a “buy” rating in a research report on Friday, December 1st.
-Keefe, Bruyette & Woods raised Bank of America from an “underperform” rating to a “market perform” rating and boosted their target price for the stock from $29.00 to $30.00 in a research report on Monday, November 6th.
-Finally, Morgan Stanley raised Bank of America from an “equal weight” rating to an “overweight” rating and boosted their target price for the stock from $32.00 to $41.00 in a research report on Tuesday, January 30th.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating and ten have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $35.53.
+BAC has been the subject of a number of research analyst reports.
+Morgan Stanley raised shares of Bank of America from an “equal weight” rating to an “overweight” rating and boosted their target price for the stock from $32.00 to $41.00 in a research note on Tuesday, January 30th.
+The Goldman Sachs Group boosted their target price on shares of Bank of America from $30.00 to $33.00 and gave the stock a “buy” rating in a research note on Friday, December 1st.
+Barclays boosted their target price on shares of Bank of America from $39.00 to $43.00 and gave the stock an “overweight” rating in a research note on Tuesday, January 2nd.
+Oppenheimer boosted their target price on shares of Bank of America from $49.00 to $50.00 and gave the stock an “outperform” rating in a research note on Tuesday, January 30th.
+Finally, Keefe, Bruyette & Woods raised shares of Bank of America from an “underperform” rating to a “market perform” rating and boosted their target price for the stock from $29.00 to $30.00 in a research note on Monday, November 6th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and ten have given a buy rating to the company.
+Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $35.53.

 Bank of America Corporation, through its subsidiaries, provides banking and financial products and services for individual consumers, small and middle-market businesses, institutional investors, large corporations, and governments worldwide.
 Its Consumer Banking segment offers traditional and money market savings accounts, certificates of deposit and IRAs, noninterest-and interest-bearing checking accounts, and investment accounts and products; and credit and debit cards, residential mortgages, and home equity loans, as well as direct and indirect loans, such as automotive, recreational vehicle, and consumer personal loans.